I’m sure you agree with me when I say this:

 We’ve already covered the sizing question in our article.
 But I think it won’t hurt to make a quick reminder.

-Flow rate of an electric tankless water heater is how much hot water it can supply at a given temperature rise per minute.
+The flow rate of an electric tankless water heater is how much hot water it can supply at a given temperature rise per minute.

 Let’s say, you want to heat water for your shower and a sink.
 And you live in Colorado.
 And it’s winter outside.